lakshmi-sathi/avsdpll1v8_caravel/README.md

 # CIIC Harness

-A template SoC for Google SKY130 free shuttles.
+Caravel is a template SoC for Google SKY130 free shuttles.
 It is still WIP.
 The current SoC architecture is given below.

 <p align=”center”>
 <img src="/doc/ciic_harness.png" width="75%" height="75%">